NBKRedSpy/QM_MouseMoveTransfer/README.md

 Can also move an item to the recycler tab by holding down R instead.
 Keys can be configure.

-The recycler move functionality was comissioned by The Jabberwocky.
+The recycler move functionality was commissioned by The Jabberwocky.

 # Configuration